 Reputable Companies that Offer Hot Air Ballooning

 Hot air ballooning in India is strictly regulated by the Directorate General of Civil Aviation.
-As a result, only a couple of companies have been able to meet the requirements and get a license to operate throughout India.
+As a result, only a few companies have been able to meet the requirements and get a license to operate throughout India.

 The leading company that provides hot air balloon flights in India is Sky Waltz.
 The company's flights are operated by fully-qualified and experienced international pilots from the UK and USA.